BetonQuest/BetonQuest/docs/05-Reference.md

 ### Conversation displaying

 By default BetonQuest uses the most native and safe way of displaying a conversation, which is the Minecraft chat.
 You choose the option by typing their number in.
 You can however change it with `default_conversation_IO` option in _config.yml_ file.
 Default value is `simple`.
 By changing it to `tellraw` you will add a possibility to click on options.
 Keep in mind that if the chat is quickly flowing, players will sometimes "miss" an option and click another one.
 There is a display type that doesn't suffer from this problem at all, it's called `chest`.
 It will display the conversation in an inventory GUI, where the NPC's text and options will be shown as item lore.
 Alternatively use `slowtellraw` which provides the npc responses line by line delayed by 0.5 seconds.
+If you have `protocollib` then you can use `menu`.

 You can control the colors of conversation elements in the _config.yml_ file, in `conversation_colors` section.
 Here you must use names of the colors.